 Really, it is.
 If you doubt it, you really must try it!
 It’s so rewarding to get a quick win when you’re frustrated with a drawing.
 Often just tracing some of the basic proportions is all a person needs to then be able to fill in the details.
 Tracing can often provide a little breakthrough when you’re stuck.
 Most of all, it’s a quick way to make something fun.
 Check out these cute little animals I traced onto #6 plastic and then shrunk in the oven.
 They make me happy!

-What’s the Downside to Tracing?
+What are the Objections to Tracing?

 I’ve really only heard three arguments against tracing: